natcap/schistosomiasis/README.md

 Add info here about the schistosomiasis model, inputs, calculating risk.
 Essentially could be the user guide section.

+**Data*
+- Spatial inputs must have the same projection and be projected with units of meters.

 ## Developer Guide

 ### Running in InVEST